mmseng/AislingMatHelper/README.md

   - When `Kill` hotkey is pressed: `<LowBeep><LowBeep><LowBeep>`

 ### LowBeep
-Frequency of the LowBeep.
+Frequency (in Hz) of the LowBeep.
 Default is `1000`.

 ### MidBeep
-Frequency of the MidBeep.
+Frequency (in Hz) of the MidBeep.
 Default is `1500`.

 ### HighBeep
-Frequency of the HighBeep.
+Frequency (in Hz) of the HighBeep.
 Default is `2000`.

 ### BeepLength
-Length of beeps in milliseconds.
+Length (in milliseconds) of beeps.
 Default is `100`.
 <br />